AdaCore/gpr/doc/gprbuild_ug/building_with_gprbuild.rst

 * :samp:`-largs`

-  The arguments that follow up to the next command line separator are options for the linker, when linking an executable.
+  The arguments that follow up to the next command line separator are options for the linker, when linking an executable or a dynamic library.

 * :samp:`-kargs`